ethicaladitya/AnsiblePress/README.md

 # AnsiblePress
-A minimal WordPress(LEMP) development environment using: vagrant, virtualbox, Ubuntu Trusty 14.04 LTS, ansible, Nginx, MySQL, and PhP.
-This is meant to be a boilerplate for continued development.
-This is meant to be forked and built upon so feel free.
+A minimal WordPress(LEMP) development environment using: Vagrant, Virtualbox, Ansible, Ubuntu, Nginx, MySQL, and PhP.
+This is meant to be a quick and easy boilerplate for continued development.

 ##Quick Setup
 1. Install Vagrant and Virtual Box